 Comprehensive Overview

-The Embargo Act, formally titled "An Act laying an Embargo on all ships and vessels in the ports and harbors of the United States," was passed by Congress on December 22, 1807, and signed into law by President Jefferson.
+Let's talk about the Embargo Act, formally titled "An Act laying an Embargo on all ships and vessels in the ports and harbors of the United States," was passed by Congress on December 22, 1807, and signed into law by President Jefferson.
 Its provisions were sweeping and comprehensive, prohibiting American ships from sailing to foreign ports.
 It also forbade foreign vessels from loading cargo in American ports for export.
 In essence, the Embargo Act aimed to cut off all American trade with the outside world.

 The rationale behind the Embargo Act was based on the theory of peaceable coercion.
 Jefferson and his Secretary of State, James Madison, believed that by depriving Britain and France of American goods, particularly vital agricultural products, they would be forced to recognize American neutrality and cease their hostile actions.
 They underestimated, however, the resilience of the European powers and the devastating impact the embargo would have on the American economy.

 The Embargo Act also strained relations between the United States and Great Britain.
+Instead, the British found alternative sources of supply and continued to harass American shipping.
 While the embargo did have some limited impact on the British economy, it did not force the British government to change its policies.
-Instead, the British found alternative sources of supply and continued to harass American shipping.
 Some historians argue that the Embargo Act actually emboldened the British, leading them to believe that the United States was unwilling or unable to defend its interests militarily.

 Trends and Latest Developments